juliusoh/lfz-full-stack-lessons/exercises/sql-join/README.md

 Unlocking the power of relational databases by joining tables.

+### Quiz

+After completing this exercise, you should be able to discuss or answer the following questions:

+- What is a foreign key?
+- How do you join two SQL tables?
+- How do you temporarily rename columns or tables in a SQL statement?

 ### Before You Begin

 Be sure to check out a new branch (from `master`) for this exercise.
 Detailed instructions can be found [**here**](../../guides/before-each-exercise.md).
 Then navigate to the `exercises/sql-join` directory in your terminal.